21 Things You're Doing That Put You at Risk for Cancer

 A hot cup of tea sounds like a soothing way to have a calm moment, and drinking green tea may even reduce your risk of prostate, breast, and stomach cancer.
 But.
 Slow.
 Down.
 Make sure you let your beverage cool off first before drinking it.
 Why?
 It's been found that drinking tea that's extremely hot may actually increase the risk of cancer of the esophagus, according to a recent study published in the International Journal of Cancer.
 The results of this study strengthen the existing evidence from other studies on the link between consuming very hot tea and esophageal cancer.
 It's thought that the extreme heat of the tea could be damaging to the lining of the esophagus, particularly if compounded over time.

-The Remedy Rx: Save yourself the scalding and wait until your tea has cooled down before taking a sip!
+The Rx: Save yourself the scalding and wait until your tea has cooled down before taking a sip!